New here? Learn more below...

 The SSUC community holds its primary spiritual gathering on Sundays at 10 a.m. and are welcome exactly as you are.
 You don’t have to look fancy for us, you don’t have to be anything but yourself.
 You can be anonymous or introduce yourself to whomever you wish.
 You won’t be introduced as “visitors” or drawn out in any way.
 Each person participates or not according to their own comfort.
 It is the community’s goal to value each person as they are.

-When you come through the doors, you’ll find some people that want to welcome you.
-There is a welcome table where volunteers can answer questions, tell you about our programs, help you navigate the building or subscribe to our e-newsletter at the bottom of this page.
+When you come through the doors, there is a welcome table where volunteers can answer questions, tell you about our programs, help you navigate the building or subscribe to our e-newsletter at the bottom of this page.
 You’ll find washrooms just off the foyer.

-As you continue into the Large Hall, where we gather, you can pick up a “Monthly Messenger”, a newsletter of events and programs that are highlighted that month.
-Some of this material might be interesting to you and some might not, but it does give you an idea of the kinds of things that happen throughout the week.
-Make your way to the kitchen window where the coffee is ready and help yourself.
+As you continue into the Large Hall, where we gather; make your way to the kitchen window where the coffee is ready and help yourself.
 Feel free to sit and sip your coffee through the gathering.
 The chairs are arranged in semi-circular rows.
 You can sit wherever you feel comfortable.
 There are no reserved seats, so don’t worry about taking somebody’s chair.

 The gathering time lasts between 60-70 minutes and usually there’s a particular flow to the gathering time.
 Songs are sung, there’s often a time spent with children, some readings from various sources of wisdom, and a reflection offered.
 There’s no “inside” language or words that you need to know to feel a part of things – everything needed to participate can be seen on three large projection screens.